Nationwide Child Pornography Lawyer Protecting the Rights of Clients

 Additionally, if you tell your lawyer of future crimes you intend to commit, then your lawyer may be compelled to break confidentiality, especially if the crime puts someone else in danger.

-If, however, you are being charged for child pornography or some other type of past sexual exploitation, then your defense attorney may be able to help you in and out of court.
+If, however, you are being charged for child pornography or some other type of past sexual exploitation, then your federal defense attorney may be able to help you in and out of court.
 With a successful defense, your legal representation may be able to help keep you out of county jail or state prison.

 What Are the Penalties for Child Pornography Offenses?